nilshartmann/graphql-java-talk/README.md

 - Port 9080 must be available for the frontend webserver
 - You need to have installed Java/JDK 11 for the backend and `yarn` for the frontend build and dependency management (`npm` might also work)

+**Step 1: Build and start the user microservice**

+1. Open a terminal inside the `userservice` folder
+2. Run `./gradlew bootRun` to start the Spring Boot-based REST userservice.
+3. The service now should listen on port 9020.

+Now start either the `graphql-java`-based Backend **or** the `graphq-java-tools`-based backend:

-**Step 1: Build and start the backend**
+**Step 2: Option 1: Build and start the `graphql-java` backend**

 1. Open a terminal inside the `backend` folder
 2. Run `./gradlew bootRun` to start the Spring Boot-based application.
 3. The application now should listen on port 9000.

+**OR:**

-**Step 2: Build and start the user microservice**
+**Step 2: Option 2: Build and start the `graphql-java-tools` backend**

-1. Open a terminal inside the `userservice` folder
+1. Open a terminal inside the `backend-tools` folder
-2. Run `./gradlew bootRun` to start the Spring Boot-based REST userservice.
+2. Run `./gradlew bootRun` to start the Spring Boot-based application.
-3. The service now should listen on port 9020.
+3. The application now should listen on port 9000.

-**Step 2: run either the frontend using stable Apollo APIs _OR_ the one using the unstable Apollo Hook API**
+Note that the `graphql-java-tools`-based backend does not use `DataLoader`s currently.

-Step 2a: Install, build and start the frontend (Apollo 2.x with Hooks API)
+**Step 3: Install, build and start the frontend (Apollo 2.x with Hooks API)**

 1. Open a new terminal inside the `frontend` folder
 2. Install the npm packages: `yarn install`